 - If, at the time of origination, the borrower has any other secured Loans or Debt Instruments, MSELF loans must also be secured.
-Such loans must be secured by the same collateral (including, if applicable, any Mortgage Debt) securing any other term loan tranche(s) under such underlying credit facility (but not revolver tranches) on a pari passu basis. - The MSELF loan upsized tranche can be unsecured if, at the time of origination, the borrower does not have any other secured Loans or Debt Instruments (other than Mortgage Debt that does not secure any other tranche of the underlying credit facility). - Life of the Loan.
-In order to comply with the priority and security requirement after the date of origination, the loan documentation must - ensure that the upsized tranche does not become contractually subordinated in terms of priority to any of the borrower's other Loan or Debt Instruments; - ensure that the upsized tranche remains secured on a pari passu basis by the collateral securing the underlying credit facility; and - contain a lien covenant or negative pledge that is of the type and that contains exceptions, limitations, carve-outs, baskets, materiality thresholds, and qualifiers consistent with the lender's ordinary course lending to similarly situated borrowers (with respect to an underlying existing multi-lender credit facility, any lien covenant or negative pledge that was negotiated in good faith before April 24, 2020 is sufficient to satisfy this requirement).
+Such loans must be secured by the same collateral (including, if applicable, any Mortgage Debt) securing any other term loan tranche(s) under such underlying credit facility (but not revolver tranches) on a pari passu basis. - The MSELF loan upsized tranche can be unsecured if, at the time of origination, the borrower does not have any other secured Loans or Debt Instruments (other than Mortgage Debt that does not secure any other tranche of the underlying credit facility). - Note: Lenders and borrowers may not (1) reduce or restructure the underlying credit facility prior to the origination of the MSELF loan or (2) create a new term loan tranche in what was solely a revolving credit facility prior to April 24, 2020 to evade the requirement that collateral deemed sufficient by the bank prior to April 24, 2020 be shared on a pari passu basis with the Main Street SPV. - Life of the Loan.
+In order to comply with the priority and security requirement after the date of origination, the loan documentation must

+- ensure that the upsized tranche does not become contractually subordinated in terms of priority to any of the borrower's other Loan or Debt Instruments; - > ensure that the upsized tranche remains secured on a pari passu basis by the collateral securing the underlying credit facility; and - > contain a lien covenant or negative pledge that is of the type and that contains exceptions, limitations, carve-outs, baskets, materiality thresholds, and qualifiers consistent with the lender's ordinary course lending to similarly situated borrowers (with respect to an underlying existing multi-lender credit facility, any lien covenant or negative pledge that was negotiated in good faith before April 24, 2020 is sufficient to satisfy this requirement).